-- (1) There is a concern corresponding to the TOE regarding the publicly available vulnerability information, such as the possibility of unauthorized use of network service, and various vulnerabilities of Web. - (2) There is a concern corresponding to this TOE regarding the unexpected execution of processing by PDF files and unauthorized access by print job commands, according to the publicly available vulnerability information. - (3) There is a concern that the TOE behaves unexpectedly for the entry exceeding the limit value or the entry of unexpected character code on the interface other than Web, such as control panel. - (4) There is a concern of unauthorized access by USB port from the analysis of vulnerability on the documentation. - (5) There is a concern that the security function is invalidated when NVRAM and SEEPROM, to which the setting data are stored, are initialized, from the analysis of vulnerability on the documentation. - (6) There is a concern that the document data as protected assets become inconsistent when multiple users access the document data in Mailbox, from the analysis of vulnerability on the documentation. - (7) There is a concern that security functions do not behave properly, being affected by unauthorized access during initialization processing or by run-down of battery for MFD's system clock.
+- (1)There is a concern corresponding to the TOE regarding various vulnerabilities of Web and weak encryption methods used during TLS encrypted communication, according to the publicly available vulnerability information.
+The evaluator confirmed that there is no publicly available vulnerability to be concerned in other communication protocols. - (2) There is a concern corresponding to the TOE regarding the unexpected execution of processing by PDF files and unauthorized access by print job commands, according to the publicly available vulnerability information. - (3) There is a concern that the TOE behaves unexpectedly for the entry exceeding the limit value or the entry of unexpected character code on the interface other than Web, such as control panel. - (4) There is a concern of unauthorized access by USB port from the analysis of vulnerability on the documentation. - (5) There is a concern that the security function is invalidated when NVRAM and SEEPROM, to which the setting data are stored, are initialized, from the analysis of vulnerability on the documentation.

+- (6) There is a concern that the document data as protected assets become inconsistent when multiple users access the document data in Mailbox, from the analysis of vulnerability on the documentation. - (7) There is a concern that security functions do not behave properly, being affected by unauthorized access during initialization processing or by run-down of battery for MFD's system clock.